coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     concrete numeral expressed as a decimal.
 They may not return opaque constants.

+  .. exn:: Cannot interpret in @scope because @ident could not be found in the current environment.

+    The inductive type used to register the numeral notation is no longer available in the environment.
+Most likely, this is because the numeral notation was declared inside a functor for an inductive type inside the functor.
+This use case is not currently supported.

+    Alternatively, you might be trying to use a primitive token notation from a plugin which forgot to specify which module you must :g:`Require` for access to that notation.

   .. exn:: Syntax error: [prim:reference] expected after 'Notation' (in [vernac:command]).

     The type passed to :cmd:`Numeral Notation` must be a single